-Poland, where abortion is banned, will register pregnancies
+Poland, with near-total abortion ban, to record pregnancies

 She already knows how that can happen.
 In 2020, Lempart tested positive for COVID-19, and the information was reported by state television even before she got her results.

-Poland bans abortion in almost all cases, with exceptions only when a woman’s life or health is endangered or if the pregnancy results from rape or incest.
+Poland — a predominantly Catholic country — bans abortion in almost all cases, with exceptions only when a woman’s life or health is endangered or if the pregnancy results from rape or incest.

 In practice, Polish women seeking to terminate their pregnancies order abortions pills or travel to Germany, the Czech Republic and other countries where the procedure is allowed.
 While self-administering abortion pills is legal, helping someone else is not.